Joey Meneses Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 12th in the league.

-- The Yankees have the 14th-ranked team ERA among all MLB pitching staffs (4.12).
+- The Yankees have a 4.10 team ERA that ranks 14th across all league pitching staffs.

-- Rodon gets the start for the Yankees, his seventh of the season.
-He is 1-4 with a 7.33 ERA and 25 strikeouts in 27 2/3 innings pitched.
+- Severino (2-8) takes the mound for the Yankees in his 15th start of the season.
+He's put together a 7.98 ERA in 67 2/3 innings pitched, with 61 strikeouts.

-- His last appearance came on Sunday, Aug.
-6 against the Houston Astros, when the left-hander tossed 2 2/3 innings, surrendering five earned runs while giving up three hits.
+- In his last time out on Tuesday, Aug.
+15, the righty went four innings against the Atlanta Braves, giving up three earned runs while surrendering five hits.

-- The 30-year-old has a 7.33 ERA and 8.3 strikeouts per nine innings across six games this season, while giving up a batting average of .225 to opposing hitters.
+- The 29-year-old has put together a 7.98 ERA and 8.1 strikeouts per nine innings in 15 games this season, while giving up a batting average of .329 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.